mattwaite/mattwaite.github.io/sports/21-tables.md

 ```

-Let's ask this question: Which college football team saw the greatest improvement in yards per game this regular season?
+Let's ask this question: Which college football team saw the greatest improvement in yards per game last regular season?
 The simplest way to calculate that is by percent change.

 ```r